mrmrs/writing/_site/README.md

-# JKL - Possibly useful scaffolding for a Jekyll site

-More info to come.

-TODO:

-Extend footer
-Syntax Highlighting
-Responsive type

-For deployment:
-Screenshots
-Install scripts
-How-To Instructions
+# JKL - Is a light-weight JKL scaffolding that's ready to deploy after setting up one config.